Jzhyang1/Monomer/Syntax.md

 ### float

 Float literals are used to store fractional values.
+They contain a decimal point or the letter "E" to indicate

 ### char
 ### string